Frequently Asked Questions

 We will conduct the session.

-Afterward feel free to share via email firstname.lastname@example.org any shifts in the following days or short questions (fee paid is inclusive of this).
+Afterward feel free to share via email firstname.lastname@example.org or text message any shifts in the following days or short questions (fee paid is inclusive of this).

 If there are multiple or elaborate questions then it would be best to address them within our next therapeutic encounter to ensure quality communication.